OpenZeppelin/compact-security-detectors-sdk/detectors/docs/contributing.md

  # Contributing

- Thank you for your interest in contributing to Midnight Security Detectors!
+ Thank you for your interest in contributing to Compact Security Detectors!

  ## Code Style